ghoss/m2emul/README.md

 * On the Lilith, all modules share the same 65K (16-bit) address space. **m2emul** provides more memory to programs while still maintaining the original 16-bit instruction set by assigning each module its own code space (max.
 65KB per module).
 ### Planned Features
 * Framebuffer compatible with original code for graphical output (currently, the emulator only runs in terminal-based text mode).
-* Optional support for disk image files in Medos-2 format (such as those provided for Jos Dreesen's *Emulith* emulator).

 ## Compiling And Installation
 1. Download the .tar.gz packages from the "[Releases](https://github.com/ghoss/m2emul/releases)" page.